 At Ross, students can add an organizational strategy perspective to their extracurricular activities as well.
 Many clubs can interest students wanting to pursue a career in HR management.

 The Human Capital club focuses on preparing its members for careers through networking and educational events with current Ross faculty and HR professionals.
 The club provides support in the form of educational development, recruitment, and social opportunities.
 They also organize workshops, informal educational gatherings, alumni meetups, and more.

 Students interested in HR can also join Consulting clubs to help them successfully navigate the consulting recruiting process and Center for positive organizations, where the students immerse in the theory and practice of positive organizational scholarship.

 Michigan Ross has FACT Group that helps students to navigate the recruiting process, networking, and keeps them on track to meet their goals.
 Some of the significant human capital employers of Michigan Ross MBA graduates are Amazon, Cisco, Deloitte, Microsoft, and Citi.

 Applying for Ross MBA application?
-Here are a few tips for writing the MBA Essay.
+Here are a few tips for writing the MBA Essay for 2022 intake.